vibbits/training-material/topics/data-management-plans/tutorials/4-sharing-and-preserving-data/tutorial.md

   - T Sharing & Licensing Derivative works
   - T Assigning a Licence to Your Data
   - T The License Selector
-  - T Questionnaire - How will you share your data?
+  - T Questionnaire - Which Licence Would You Choose?
 - L Preserving Data
   - T Preserving Data - Introduction
   - T What to preserve?